lindakerz/lindakerz.github.io/about-me.md

 My name is **Linda Kerz**, and this is my personal blog.

+I'm a digital media manager with 9 years of industry experience in product management, user experience design, web development and online marketing.
+Proficient in all aspects of planning, developing, building and managing both small and large scale web projects, maintaining complex web architectures, and designing outstanding user experiences.
+I'm a technology generalist who has built top-performing teams and provides staff with the leadership, resources, and motivation to achieve goals.

 ### Contact Me

 <script type="text/javascript"> id = 183141; </script>